Centr Team

 Here’s the breakdown:

 When selecting your product, check the label.
-Lisa says that the powder should be providing predominantly protein, but a little bit of carbohydrate/fat is okay.
+Lisa says that the powder should be providing predominantly protein, but a little bit of carbohydrates and fat is okay.

 Brand-wise, Lisa recommends looking out for quality natural powders that include fillers or other ingredients with no nutritional value (she personally likes Aussie brand Bare Blends) and says you don’t need to spring for the “fortified” versions.

-“Any nutrients, such as vitamins or minerals that are needed in higher amounts than a vegan diet will provide, should be added separately,according to individual need,” she says.
-If the person is eating a well-balanced vegan diet, they may not need a protein powder every day, though she warns “many vegans don’t plan well enough to get all their protein.”
+“Any nutrients, such as vitamins or minerals that are needed in higher amounts than a vegan diet will provide, should be added separately, according to individual need,” she says.

-She also points out that timing is important: a breakfast smoothie is a good option (check out our Centr recipes for some great smoothie options,) or incorporate a post-workout shake for muscle recovery.
+She also points out that timing is important: a breakfast smoothie is a good option (check out our Centr recipes for some great smoothie flavors) or incorporate a post-workout shake for muscle recovery.

 All your tools in one place